Church of Notre-Dame, Versailles: History

 In 1791 it was declared a cathedral but converted to a Temple of Reason in 1793.
-After the Revolution the bishop of Versailles chose the Church of Saint-Louis as his seat instead (the present Versailles Cathedral).
+After the Revolution the bishop of Versailles chose instead as his seat the Church of Saint-Louis (the present Versailles Cathedral).

 Between 1858 and 1873, a new chapel was added by the architect Le Poittevin, who also built the market-halls of the Marché Notre-Dame.

 The church contains sculptures by Pierre Mazzeline and Noël Jouvenet.

 The church has been classed as a monument historique since 4 August 2005.

 Cemetery

 The Cemetery of Notre-Dame (Cimetière Notre-Dame) was established by the church and parish of Notre-Dame in 1777 and covers three hectares.
 Besides quantities of burials of aristocrats, members of religious orders and people of artistic or historic interest, there is also an enclosed section for soldiers of the Prussian army who fell during the Franco-Prussian War of 1870.